dashapopova/Programming-Basics/PB-Sem1.md

 When you install Python, you can choose among different versions.
 We will be using any of the 3.x versions.

-There are at least three ways you can invoke Python:
+There are at least four ways you can invoke Python:
 1. interactive environment terminal or Python window
 2. idle Python integrated development environment
 3. edit & run write a program that you run in the terminal window